 Would you like a ginger cat?
 Do you love Garfield?
-Have you seen that charming smile and happy attitude of his?
+Have you seen his charming smile and happy attitude?

 What pet lover wouldn’t want such a lovely ball of fun around the house?

-While some pet lovers may overlook these fun-loving felines, there is so much you should know about them that might make you stop at the closest pet shop to get one.
+While some pet lovers may overlook these fun-loving felines, so much you should know about them might make you stop at the closest pet shop to get one.

 Below are five reasons why these orange tabby cats are unique and special.